goliatone/go-persistence-bun/MIGRATIONS.md

 ## Thread Safety

-The Migrations struct uses a mutex to ensure thread-safe registration of migration filesystems.
+The Migrations struct uses a mutex to ensure thread safe registration of migration filesystems.
 However, migration execution should be coordinated at the application level to avoid concurrent migration attempts.